jawzs/APCSA_Sem1_PRIMM_Classes/README.md

     > Side: 1.00

 2. Did your prediction agree with the output?
 Explain where it may have differed.
-    > I was wrong about it aksing
+    > I was wrong about it asking for impput fron the user

 ## Investigate
 In this section, your instructor will alternate between explaining topics and tackling a `TODO` in the Modify section.